Guides - Configure and Mount a Volume

-Once a Block Storage Volume has been attached to a Linode, you’ll need to perform a few steps before you can start using it.
-These steps include creating a file system (if you’re configuring a new Volume) and mounting the Volume to your Linode’s system.
+Once a Block Storage Volume has been attached to a Compute Instance, you need to perform a few additional steps before you can start using it.
+These steps include creating a file system (if you’re configuring a new Volume) and mounting the Volume to your Compute Instance’s system.
 To make configuration easier, all the necessary commands can be viewed directly in the Cloud Manager.

 Log in to the Cloud Manager and click on the Volumes link in the sidebar.

 Locate the desired Volume within the list and click the Show Config link, which may appear within the more options ellipsis dropdown menu.